6 Retail Metrics You Should Use for Smarter Planning

-Knowing these formulas comes in handy, but to save more time, think about how you can automate gathering and analyzing this information.
+Knowing these formulas comes in handy, but to save more time, think about how you can automate gathering and analysing this information.

 A good point of sale comes with reporting and analytics, so you can quickly get the data you need, whenever you need it — without manual calculations.
 So before you run off to crunch the numbers, take a closer look at your POS system to see if it can help you get the data you need.

-Learn more about how to use data and automation to make your retail store more productive with Vend and Square’s “Maximizing Retail Productivity: A practical guide to running a more efficient shop.”
-It’s full of easy-to-replicate tactics, merchant stories, and even a handy checklist.
+Learn more about how to use data and automation to make your retail shop more productive with Vend and Square’s “Maximising Retail Productivity: A practical guide to running a more efficient shop.”
+It’s full of easy-to-replicate tactics, merchant stories and even a handy checklist.
 Download the e-book now.